LiAiUSC/LiAiUSC.github.io/_pages/about.md

 ---

 Hey, there!
 My name is Li Ai.
-I am an Assistant Professor in the Department of Civil Engineering, at the University of Texas Rio Grande Valley (UTRGV), starting in the fall of 2025.
-Pioring to joining UTRGV, I was a Research Assistant Professor at the [University of South Carolina](https://sc.edu/).
+I am an Assistant Professor in the College of Engineering and Computer Science, at the University of Texas Rio Grande Valley (UTRGV).
+Pioring to joining UTRGV, I was a Research Assistant Professor at the [University of South Carolina](https://sc.edu/) and a researcher at the [McNair Aerospace Center](https://sc.edu/about/centers_institutes/mcnair/).
 I received my PhD from the University of South Carolina in 2021 under the supervision of [Dr. Paul Ziehl](https://sc.edu/study/colleges_schools/engineering_and_computing/faculty-staff/ziehl_paul.php).
 I received my Master from [Stevens Institute of Technology](https://www.stevens.edu/) in 2016 under the supervision of [Dr. Marcus Rutner](https://www.tuhh.de/mvb/institute/team/prof-dr-marcus-rutner-institutsleiter.html) and [Dr. Sohphia Hassiotis](https://www.stevens.edu/news/stevens-community-celebrates-and-remembers-professor-sophia-hassiotis).